 Crunchy & Nutty Flavour

 Poha batata is ridiculously famous here in India.
-People have set up a full-time business around it.
+People have set up a full-time businesses around it.
 If you visit Indore or Bhopal in Madhya Pradesh, you will find shops selling it early in the morning.
 However, the taste will differ from shop to shop.
 Everybody has their unique style of making it.

 Roast peanuts till they release a smoky fragrance.
 By doing this, the peanuts will burn a little & become crunchy.
 The whole idea of roasting peanuts is to eliminate the raw taste & moisture.
 Crunchy nuts will enrich the overall flavour of the dish.
 Try it.